iotaledger/wasplib/contracts/rust/wasmlib/docs/Init.md

 We define an owner variable and allow it to be something other than the default value of contract creator.
 It is always a good idea to be flexible enough to be able to transfer ownership to another entity if necessary.
-Remember that once a smart contract is deployed it is no longer possible to change it.
+Remember that once a smart contract has been deployed it is no longer possible to change this.
 Therefore, it is good practice thinking through those situations that could require change in advance and allow the contract itself to handle such changes through its state by providing a proper function interface.

 We only define a single owner here.
 Proper fall-back could require multiple owners in case the owner entity could disappear, which would allow others to